kykyis/SubtitleTranslate_Reverso/README.md

 # SubtitleTranslate_Reverso
-SubtitleTranslate using Reverso Context (https://context.reverso.net/) Translates from English by default.
+SubtitleTranslate for Pot Player using Reverso Context (https://context.reverso.net/).
+Translates from English by default.
-Put file in PotPlayer\Extension\Subtitle\Translate
+Put files in PotPlayer\Extension\Subtitle\Translate